morisUtokyo/uTR/README.md

     > SAND12(control,BAFME)
     AAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAATAAAATAAAATAAAATAAAATAAAATAAAATAAAAATGAACAAAA

--o : uTR outputs the input fasta file annotated with a tandem repeat pattern identified.
+-o : Output the input fasta file annotated with a tandem repeat pattern identified.
 In the running example, the annotation contains "#Pat \<AAAAT\>23", which shows a tandem repeat pattern, and "#Info (116,1,0.06)", where 116 shows the length of the DNA string, 1 means the number of unit is 1, and 0.06 is the divergence between the tandem repeat pattern and the string:

     > #Info (116,1,0.06) #Pat <AAAAT>23 #Annotation SAND12(control,BAFME)
     AAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAATAAAATAAAATAAAATAAAATAAAATAAAATAAAAATGAACAAAA

 -l : Feed the locus information (e.g., chr8:118366813-118366928), which is added to the annotation of each string in the output fasta file with tag #Locus.
 For example: